-Dynamic Decompositions
+4 Dynamic Decompositions

-The Lerman and Yitzhaki (1985) decompositions provide static decompositions of the effect of an income component on income inequality but fall short of providing insights into changes in welfare indicators over time due to changes in an income component.
-The expansion of the South Africa government social assistance system from 1993 to 2008 resulted in changes in the distribution of a source.
+The Lerman and Yitzhaki (1985) decompositions fall short of providing insights into changes in welfare indicators over time due to changes in an income component.
+The expansion of the South African government social assistance system from 1993 to 2008 resulted in changes in sources.
 In order to capture the impact of the extension of the social assistance on inequality a different approach is required.
-Wan (2001) derives a framework that decomposes the change in Gini coefficient by income components allowing for dynamic changes to be assessed.
+Wan (2001) derives a framework that decomposes the change in the Gini coefficient by income components allowing for dynamic changes to be assessed.